Last Updated on April 28, 2021 by Maggie Sutton

 Do You Have Enough for a Down Payment?

 Experts recommend putting down 20 percent or more when you buy a house, and there are a few reasons why.
 For starters, if you put less than 20 percent down, you’ll have to pay private mortgage insurance (PMI).
 On a $300,000 loan, that could cost you an extra $250 every month.
 Another reason to make a larger down payment is to protect yourself in the event that you have to move shortly after you buy the home.
-With a small or nonexistent down payment, you might find yourself underwater, owing more than you can sell the home for, if housing prices fluctuate.
+With a small down payment, you might find yourself owing more than you can sell the home for.
 This is particularly important for heroes who work in professions where being transferred is a real possibility.

 Do You Have Enough for Closing Costs?

-Your down payment and closing costs make up two of the four other costs of buying a house to consider.
+Your down payment and closing costs make up two of the four other costs of buying a house you will need to consider.

 This is a lot to take in.
-Hopefully we provided you with some good information to help answer your question, “Should I buy a house in 2019?”
+Hopefully we provided some good information to help answer that question you’ve been asking yourself, “Should I buy a house in 2020?”
 Remember, not every market is the same.
 Just because certain trends are happening nationally doesn’t mean those same conditions are affecting the community where you want to buy a house.